awestover/enchantedForest/story/story1_kevin.md

 "Tell me something we didn't already kn- DUCK!"

 Buchanan's retort was cut in half, as a horned beast covered with scales charged towards them.
 The two dived in opposite directions, barely dodging its ivory horn.
 The unicorn whinnied in annoyance, and as if on cue, a horde of boars appeared in the clearing.
 Buchanan nodded at Bob, then pulled aggro from the boars, leaving Bob to deal with the unicorn.

 Bob steadied himself, drew a deep breath, and gulped down the potion Mercury had given him.
 He felt a surge of power, both the insignia on his cheek and his staff glowing in the same shade of turquoise.

 The unicorn pawed the floor, preparing to continue its assault.
 Bob twirled his staff in a defensive pattern, movements guided by the levant, his head lifted high in defiance against the majestic creature.
 It charged again, but Bob sidestepped the attack easily, this time assisted with diamas metal coursing through his veins.

 He whipped his weapon towards the horn, hoping to snap the ivory material, but caught the unicorn on its shoulder instead.
 Bob grunted in pain as the beast landed a kick in retaliation, dislocating his left arm and rendering it useless for the remainder of the fight, despite his accelerated healing.

 The unicorn was not unscathed either, its maw bloodied by the jagged ends of the diamas strips.
 The young levancer and the beast continued to exchange blows, neither able to gain the upper hand.
 They fought on as the sun set in the horizon, equally matched in strength and agility and brutality.

 Bob cursed. *Mercury said this was supposed to be easy*, he thought.

 Suddenly, Buchanan cried out.
 As Bob looked away, the unicorn took advantage of the distraction and gored him through his already-damaged arm.
 Bob yelled in pain as he landed on the rocky dirt, while the unicorn aimed towards his heart for its final blow.
 Bob lifted his arm in a desperate attempt to shield himself, a prayer to the nameless gods on his lips.
 His insignia shone, even brighter than before, and Bob caught the faint scent of lavender.

 The air ignited, a cyclone of blood and fury, knocking the unicorn to the ground.

 Light-headed from the sudden drain of energy, Bob crawled towards the unicorn.
 He drew his hunting knife and stabbed the pitiful, moaning creature without hesitation.
 He supposed that one should feel guilt at slaying a magnificent being like the one before him, but Bob never was one for sentimental nonsense.

 He collapsed in pain and exhaustion, as the unicorn slowly passed into the void, its silvery blood pooling onto the soft grass.

 ...

 After what felt like an eternity, Bob was shaken awake by someone.
 "You did it!"
 Buchanan yelled.

 Bob spat blood.
 "I almost *died*", he croaked.
 "I almost died, and it would've been a *joke* to Mercury."

 "What have we gotten ourselves tangled into?" he whispered in horror.

-# Chapter 4
+# Chapter 3

 Mercury and Azalea glanced at each other.
 "Bob?"
 Azalea asked carefully.
 "This isn't a unicorn's horn.
 How did you get this?"

 "What do you mean 'how'.
 I listened to Mercury's bullshit about the whole thing being easy, almost died fighting the unicorn, took a nice, leisurly stroll around Hell's doorstep, then came back because *someone*," he glared pointedly at Buchanan, "couldn't contain their enthusiasm, and refused to let me black out in peace."

 Mercury gingerly picked up the remanent of the mythical creature.
 "This did NOT come from a unicorn.
 This is a kirin's antler, and those things are supposed to be unkillable.
 Even *Rand* was not reckless enough to take on a kirin."

 "Wait," Buchanan asked.
 "What's the difference between the two?"

 Mercury explained with equal parts frustration in Buchanan's ignorance and shock at the trophy he held.
 "Unicorns are everywhere, and a major nuisance at that.
 Relatively easy to dispatch, but they breed like rats.
 Kirins, on the other hand...
 Kirins are essentially minor deities.
 They're *incredibly* rare, like, once-in-a-millenia kind of rare."

 "If I'm not mistaken, the kirin Bob just hunted down was the same one Malimost fought.
 Malimost managed to get an antler, but at the cost of his hindleg being permanently maimed.
 Of course, that was centuries ago when Malimost was still a youngling, and he hasn't attempted it again since then.
 But still... to defeat a kirin is no easy feat."

 "No easy feat?"
 Mercury mocked.
 "That's an understatement.
 Why, it's practically unheard of!
 Kid, I have newfound respect for you."

 "Does that mean you won't charge me for supplies?"
 Bob tried with a smile, despite the horror intensifying in his heart.

 Mercury smirked.
 "Don't push your luck.
 I'll give you a decent set of supplies to get you started with though.
 Can't have the most talented levancer in the world die because he wasn't properly equipped."

-* heal Bob's arm
-* add prophecy details

-...

-Bob stood next to the stone pillar with a grin.
-Mercury had outfitted him with an emerald trenchcoat, with arm guards and a light metal breastplate underneath.
-He had a bandolier stocked with potions and throwing knives, in addition to two long diamas daggers strapped to his legs.
-After hearing about the details of the kirin battle, the supplier decided that Bob would be better off lightly armored, to fit his fast-paced fighting style.

-Buchanan was dressed in a similar fashion, and given a crossbow to provide support from the sidelines.

-"Bruh.
-This.
-Is so epic.
-We are... help me out here."

-"We, slayers of the kirin, servants of Lampyris and bane of Malimost, are about to embark on a glorious journey, and the bards shall sing of our names for years to come," Bob whispered dramatically.

-They both snickered, while Azalea shook her head in exasperation.
+You'd better rest after your battle, but tomorrow you need to talk to us.
+You can find us in the main cavern.
+We'll take you to a little cave where you can sleep securely right now.